Ukrainian airliner crashes after take-off in Iran, killing all 176 aboard

 "I ask everyone to keep from speculating and putting forth unconfirmed theories about the crash," he wrote on Facebook, as he cut short a vacation in Oman and flew back to Ukraine.

-Ukraine's prime minister and Iranian state TV said 167 passengers and 9 crew were on board.
+Ukraine's prime minister and Iranian state TV said 167 passengers and nine crew were on board.
 Iranian TV said 32 of those on board were foreigners.

-Television footage showed debris and smouldering engine parts strewn across a field, and rescue workers with face masks retrieving bodies of the victims.

-According to air tracking service FlightRadar24, the plane that crashed was Flight PS 752 and was flying to Kiev.
-The plane was three years old and was a Boeing 737-800NG, it said.
+Ukrainian Foreign Minister Vadym Prystaiko said the victims included 82 from Iran, 63 Canadians, 11 Ukrainians, 10 Swedes, three Germans and three Britons.
+Most passengers were in transit, the airline said.

+Iranian media quoted a local aviation official as saying the pilot did not declare an emergency.

+"The last scheduled maintenance of the aircraft took place on 06 January, 2020," the airline said.
+A spokesman for the manufacturer said it was gathering more information.

+The 737-800 is one of the worlds most-flown models with a good safety record and does not have the software feature implicated in crashes of the 737 MAX.
+Boeing grounded its 737 MAX fleet in March after two crashes that killed 346 people.

-The model's twin engines are made by CFM International, a US-French venture co-owned by General Electric and Frances Safran.
+The 737-800's twin engines are made by CFM International, a US-French venture co-owned by General Electric and Frances Safran.

 Modern aircraft are designed and certified to cope with an engine failure shortly after take-off and to fly for extended periods on one engine.
 However, an uncontained engine failure releasing shrapnel can cause damage to other aircraft systems.